ASN.1 Studio

 • The Value Editor displays a message in a tree view.

-• Unrestricted message manipulations - create, load from file, modify, save, re-encode to a different encoding - for example, a PER message can be re-encoded and saved in XML format
+• Unrestricted message manipulations - create, load from file, modify, save, re-encode using different encoding rules - for example, a PER message can be re-encoded and saved in XML or JSON format.

 • Enumerations and choice alternatives are presented as drop-down lists, thus preventing the input of illegal values for those types.